FernandoMurillo1/Wazuh-SIEM-Home-Lab---Security-Monitoring-and-Threat-Detection-/README.md

 Conclusion

 This project provided hands-on experience deploying and operating and SIEM platform to monitor system activity and detect security threats.
-By simulating real-worl attack scenarious and analyzing the resulting alerts, this lab demostrates practical skills relevant to roles in:
+By simulating real-world attack scenarious and analyzing the resulting alerts, this lab demostrates practical skills relevant to roles in:

 - Security Operations (SOC)
 - Cybersecurity Analysis